hchmr/bittle/README.md

 ### Compiler

-The compiler is self-hosting, meaning its compiler is written in Cog itself.
+The compiler is self-hosting, meaning its compiler is written in Bittle itself.
 The only supported platform is Arm64 Linux, which was chosen because it is an easily available, reproducible environment to bootstrap the compiler.
 The compiler is fairly basic, emitting naive Arm assembly code directly to stdout and halting on the first error encountered.
 Memory management is minimal—no deallocation, but given that the compiler is short-lived, this is fine.

 ### Language Extension